-Appendix D Wind and Pollution Roses
+Appendix DWind and Pollution Roses

-The figures in this appendix are organized with the site's wind rose presented at top, criteria pollutant roses follow in alphabetical order, and conclude with non-criteria (e.g. NH3) monitored pollutant roses.
+The figures in this appendix are organized with the site's wind rose presented at top, criteria pollutant roses follow in alphabetical order, monitored pollutant roses.

 The pollution roses show the percentage of time a pollutant is detected when the wind is from a given direction and provide a total summary of detected concentrations in the legend.